 The primary focus of our work is education and that includes ensuring that students and employees educate themselves about personal safety and the safety of those around them.
 I invite you to read this annual report carefully and use the information to assist us in keeping our community safe.
-I also encourage you to access the TCC Police website at https://www.tulsacc.edu/campus-life/campus-safety.
+I also encourage you to access the TCC Police.

+Thank you for your interest,

+Sean Weins

-Thank you for your interest, Sean Weins Vice President for Administration and Chief Operating Officer Tulsa Community College
+Vice President for Administration and Chief Operating Officer

+Tulsa Community College